Skip to main content

 Python integration

-To help bridge this gap, Mojo lets you import Python modules, call Python functions and interact with Python objects from Mojo code.
-It runs Python code using a standard Python interpreter (CPython), so your existing Python code doesn't need to change.
+To help bridge this gap, Mojo lets you import Python modules, call Python functions, and interact with Python objects from Mojo code.
+The Python code runs in a standard Python interpreter (CPython), so your existing Python code doesn't need to change.

 Import a Python module

-To import a Python module in Mojo, just call Python.import_module() with the module name:
+To import a Python module in Mojo, just call Python.import_module() with the module name.
+The following shows an example of importing the standard Python NumPy package:

 from python import Python